2014 United States Grand Prix

 In the week before the event, the Caterham and Marussia teams went into administration and were granted dispensation to miss the race, leaving the sport with nine entered teams, the lowest number since the 2005 Monaco Grand Prix.
 Hamilton's victory, his fifth in a row, moved him further clear from Rosberg atop the World Drivers' Championship, as Ricciardo's third-place finish eliminated him from title contention.
 Valtteri Bottas moved further ahead of Sebastian Vettel in fifth.
-Mercedes increased their unassailable lead in the World Constructors' Championship to 245 points over Red Bull while Williams moved further away from Ferrari in fourth with two races left in the season.
+Mercedes increased their unassailable lead in the World Constructors' Championship to 245 championship points over Red Bull while Williams moved further away from Ferrari in fourth with two races left in the season.

 Background

 The Circuit of the Americas (pictured in 2015), where the race was held.

 The 2014 United States Grand Prix was the 17th of the 19 rounds of the 2014 Formula One World Championship, and the 36th running of the event in Formula One.
 It was held on 2 November at the 5.513 km 20-turn Circuit of the Americas in Travis County, Austin, Texas.
 The sport's governing body, the Fédération Internationale de l'Automobile (FIA), elected to retain two drag reduction system (DRS) activation zones from 2013: one was on the straight between turns 10 and 11, and the second was on the straight linking the final and first corners.

 The circuit was changed following the 2013 race.
 At the request of motorcycling's governing body, the Fédération Internationale de Motocyclisme, some sections of turn ten's asphalt run-off area were replaced by gravel and some light panels were mounted closer to the ground for better visibility.
 Tyre supplier Pirelli brought the yellow-banded soft and white-banded medium dry compound tyres to the race, as opposed to the Hard and Medium tyres in 2012 and 2013.
 The event's official name was the 2014 Formula 1 United States Grand Prix.